 (D) the date the Court anticipates considering the State’s motion for warrant of execution; and

-(E) any other orders the Court deems necessary to facilitate the State’s, the defendant’s, and the crime victim’s timely filing of the motion, response, and reply, including whether the Court will entertain third party responsive pleadings to or briefs of amicus curiae regarding the State’s motion for warrant of execution.
+(E) any other orders the Court deems necessary to facilitate timely proceedings under this subsection.

-(2) the defendant may file a response to the notice of intent to file a motion for warrant of execution no later than 21 calendar days after the notice is served informing the Court of the defendant’s position regarding only the dates provided in the State’s notice and the specific orders that will be in the order the Court will issue under (c)(1); and
+(2) the defendant may file a response to the notice of intent to file a motion for warrant of execution no later than 21 calendar days after the notice is served informing the Court of the defendant’s position regarding only the content of the State’s notice and the specific orders that will be in the order the Court will issue under (c)(1); and

 (3) the State and the crime victim may file separate replies to the defendant’s response no later than 7 calendar days after the response is served that address only the specific issues raised in the defendant’s response.

+(4) For good cause, the Court may stay, continue, or dismiss a notice filed under this subsection or issue other appropriate orders.

 (d) Date and Time of Execution.
 The warrant of execution must specify an execution date that is 35 days after the warrant's issuance.
 If the Supreme Court finds that it is impracticable to carry out an execution on that date, it may extend the execution date but may not extend it more than 60 days after the warrant's issuance.
 Additionally, the warrant must: